lunagithub/personal-blog/_posts/2016-03-24-personal-version-6.md

 The mission of { Personal } is to make the web more beautiful and secure, and version 6.0.0 is on the right track :smile:

-Version 6.0.0 contains bug fixes and the following features
+The new version contains bug fixes and the following features

 * Post categories <small>Thanks to <a href="https://github.com/bgoldman" target="blank">@bgoldman</a></small>
 * Author blurb bellow the posts <small>Thanks to <a href="https://github.com/bgoldman" target="blank">@bgoldman</a></small>